 -

-There, he began trying to create a soft drink.
-The first recipe was not to his liking, as it was bitter.
-But with persistence, he arrived at the final formula for Guaraná Jesus, with a sweet and unique flavor.
+There, he began attempts to create a soft drink.
+The first recipe was not pleasing, it turned out bitter.
+But persevering, he arrived at the final formula of Guaraná Jesus, with a sweet and unique flavor.

 The success was immediate.
-The soft drink, with its characteristic flavor and unusual color, quickly won over consumers.
+The soft drink, with its characteristic flavor and unusual color, quickly captured the consumers.

 Decades later, local fame caught the attention of Coca-Cola.
-In 1980, the Jesus family sold the formula to Companhia Maranhense de Refrigerantes, then a franchisee of the multinational.
-In 2001, Coca-Cola itself took over the production rights.
+In 1980, Jesus’s family sold the formula to the Companhia Maranhense de Refrigerantes, then a franchise of the multinational.
+In 2001, Coca-Cola itself took over production rights.

-Even with the change of control, one point was maintained in the contract: the soft drink would have to keep its trademarks.
-This included the name “Jesus”, the color pink and the visual style that refers to the culture of Maranhão.
+Even with the change of control, one point was maintained in the contract: the soft drink should retain its registered trademarks.
+This included the name “Jesus,” the pink color, and the visual style that refers to Maranhense culture.

-In 2008, Coca-Cola held a public contest to renew its label.
+In 2008, Coca-Cola held a public contest to renew the label.
 Three options were presented.
-The people of Maranhão chose the winning design, inspired by the typical Portuguese colonial tiles of São Luís.
+The people of Maranhão chose the winning artwork, inspired by the typical Portuguese colonial tiles of São Luís.

-Today, Guaraná Jesus continues to be a unique drink on the market.
-More than just a soft drink, it has become a cultural symbol of a people who are proud of their history and tradition.
+Today, Guaraná Jesus remains a unique beverage in the market.
+More than just a soft drink, it has become a cultural symbol of a people who take pride in their history and tradition.

 With information from Gazeta de São Paulo.